Getting Started with `Ukulele - Lesson Eight

 Secondary Chords - E Major

-Side Note: The Key of E is really more common with guitar players then ukulele players - however until we achieve complete domination as ukulele players we should, at least humor our fellow guitar players and be able to play in one of their common keys, the key of E.
+Side Note: The Key of E is really more common with guitar players than ukulele players - however until we achieve complete domination as ukulele players we should, at least humor our fellow guitar players and be able to play in one of their common keys, the Key of E.

 Using the Quarter Notes strum and focus on switching between F#m, G#m and C#m.